-It’s flu shot season and the mightiest will brag that they never get sick and others complain that despite getting the flu shot, they still got sick in the past.
+It’s flu shot season and the mightiest will brag they never get sick and others will complain that despite getting the flu shot, they still got sick.

 If you got the flu shot in the past but still got sick, does that mean it didn’t work?

 Let me be clear.
 The flu shot does not prevent you from getting the common cold.
-It helps prevent you from getting influenza, which is an entirely different virus.
+It helps prevent infection by the influenza virus, which is an entirely different virus than the common cold.
+The common cold is caused by one of over 100 cold viruses.
 The confusion between the two is understandable since many of the symptoms overlap making it hard to tell which virus you have.

 The flu vaccine is for the influenza virus.
-So this winter, even if you get the flu shot, you may still the common cold, but you are much less likely to get a serious influenza infection.
-Those with a serious influenza infection may need hospitalization especially if they are elderly, frail, or suffer from other medical conditions.
+So this winter, even if you get the flu shot, you may still get the common cold, but you are much less likely to get a serious influenza infection.
+Those with a serious influenza infection may need hospitalization especially if elderly, frail, or suffering from other medical conditions.

-Each year, minor variations occur in both the common cold virus and the influenza virus preventing the development of a cure.
-Previous influenza viruses can be used to help design a vaccine, which tricks the body into thinking it was exposed to the influenza virus.
-This results in the body building antibodies that will be on hand to rapidly attack any exposure to the influenza virus, preventing the virus from establishing itself.
+Each year, minor variations occur in both the common cold and influenza virus preventing development of a cure.
+Previous influenza viruses can be used to design a vaccine, tricking the body into thinking it was exposed to the influenza virus.
+In response, the body builds antibodies that will be on hand to rapidly attack any exposure to the influenza virus thus preventing the virus from establishing itself.

 How can you differentiate between the flu and the common cold?

-Influenza is very similar to the common cold in many ways, but the symptoms are much more intense and complications more severe with the influenza.
+Influenza is very similar to the common cold in many ways, but symptoms are much more intense and complications more severe with influenza.
 Here is a table outlining some of the differences:

 (you may need to turn your device sideways to see complete table)